tillkahlbrock/serverless-workshop-web-go/content/lab2/_index.md

 ## CORS

-In order to call the API from within your Browser (JavaScript), you need to enable CORS handling in the API Gateway.
+In order to call the API from within your Browser via JavaScript, you need to enable CORS handling in the API Gateway.
 To read more about what CORS is all about: you can find a good explanation at [Mozillas Developer Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 To configure CORS settings with the API Gateway, you need to